|Title:||PEP Purpose and Guidelines|

 Once the champion has asked the Python community as to whether an idea has any chance of acceptance, a draft PEP should be presented to python-ideas.
 This gives the author a chance to flesh out the draft PEP to make properly formatted, of high quality, and to address initial concerns about the proposal.

-If the PEP editors approve, they will assign the PEP a number, label it as Standards Track, Informational, or Process, give it status "Draft", and create and check-in the initial draft of the PEP.
-The PEP editors will not unreasonably deny a PEP.
+The PEP editors will not unreasonably deny publication of a PEP.
 Reasons for denying PEP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Python philosophy.
-The BDFL can be consulted during the approval phase, and is the final arbiter of the draft's PEP-ability.
+The Steering Council can be consulted during the approval phase, and are the final arbiter of a draft's PEP-ability.

-Developers with hg push privileges for the PEP repository may claim PEP numbers directly by creating and committing a new PEP.
-When doing so, the developer must handle the tasks that would normally be taken care of by the PEP editors (see PEP Editor Responsibilities & Workflow ).
+Developers with git push privileges for the PEP repository may claim PEP numbers directly by creating and committing a new PEP.
+When doing so, the developer must handle the tasks that would normally be taken care of by the PEP editors (see PEP Editor Responsibilities & Workflow).
 This includes ensuring the initial version meets the expected standards for submitting a PEP.
-Alternately, even developers may choose to submit PEPs through the PEP editors.
-When doing so, let the PEP editors know you have hg push privileges and they can guide you through the process of updating the PEP repository directly.
+Alternately, even developers should submit PEPs via pull request.
+When doing so, you are generally expected to handle the process yourself; if you need assistance from PEP editors, mention @python/pep-editors on GitHub.

-As updates are necessary, the PEP author can check in new versions if they (or a collaborating developer) have hg push privileges, or else they can email new PEP versions to the PEP editors for publication.
+As updates are necessary, the PEP author can check in new versions if they (or a collaborating developer) have git push privileges.

 After a PEP number has been assigned, a draft PEP may be discussed further on python-ideas (getting a PEP number assigned early can be useful for ease of reference, especially when multiple draft PEPs are being considered at the same time).
 Eventually, all Standards Track PEPs must be sent to the python-dev list for review as described in the next section.